Quintuplin/340FinalProject/README.txt

 		By far the most complex, complicated, and least well answered or understood... cache size is a difficult thing to test, and so easily and concretely looked up that the lack of results to support our pre-existing knowledge was tantamount to torture.
-		While one version of the calculation would semi-consistenly find a cache size of 0.1 Megabytes, which is not an unbelievable number
+		While one version of the calculation would semi-consistently find a cache size of 0.1 Megabytes, which is not an unbelievable number
 		(being within an order of most real answers for most cache layers, on most machines), it would also occasionally return 8M, 10M, or other elusive, questionable results.
-These variations are largely due to our difficulty in moving the timing mechanism outside of the innermost for loop; meaning that any test, over any number of tests, and any number of permutations, would always be carrying significant error forward.
+These variations are largely due to our difficulty in moving the timing mechanism outside of the innermost for loop; meaning that any testing method, over any number of tests, and any number of permutations, would always be carrying significant error forward.
 In attempts to normalize the results, the method was rewritten multiple times, first to refine the scope of sizes tested for to allow for more tests; then by reducing the test count to allow for greater precision in the estimated numbers; then by undoing that because the high precision numbers were just more wrong, and it took too long.
 We even